Settlers4Modding/CommunityPatchLauncher/docs/en-EN/MapInfo.md

+[HeaderImage]: SiedlerMapSource.jpg
+Many thanks to the SiedlerMapSource-Team for letting us link to them here!

 ## Maps
 The Settlers 4 History Edition already offers a set of maps.
 However, after playing a while you will run out of new maps to play.